-Conservation biology is one of the newest ecological disciplines -- one that is specifically interested in applying ecological principles to the protection of biological diversity.
-Although many would want to claim that this is a well-developed (and even perhaps) mature field, I do not see this as the case.
+This course has two specific goals: the most obvious is learning the guiding principles of Conservation Biology - the field which applies ecological principles to the protection of biological diversity.
+Although many claim that this is a well-developed (and perhaps even) mature field, I do not see this as the case.
 Instead, I agree with Susan Bratton that our current ability to design and care for nature reserves is similar to the record of the medical profession in 18th century Vienna, where patients had a greater chance of dying under a doctor's care than if diseases were let to run their own course.
-What is essential if Conservation Biology is to become a benefit (and not drain) on biological diversity is that all of its practitioners become constantly aware of their lack of understanding of natural processes, and be able to decide for themselves the relative merits of differing approaches in the lack of such information.
-Over the semester I hope to not only provide you with access to the knowledge needed to make wise conservation choices, but also to foster your ability to independently think about - and defend - your choices regarding conservation strategies.
-To do this we will first overview important ecological principles underlying conservation biology, and then second will apply these principles to real-world situations.
-The issue here is not just knowing the relevant concepts, but also to critically and objectively assess the major theories and paradigms which underlie this most important of ecological fields.
+If Conservation Biology is to become a benefit (and not drain) on biological diversity, its practitioners must become aware of their lack of understanding and be able to decide for themselves the relative merits of differing approaches in the lack of such information.